-When a major natural disaster looms, like Hurricane Dorian, which has been threatening the East Coast of the U.S. for days, it’s critical for everyone in the affected area to be ready.
+When a major natural disaster looms, like a hurricane, flooding, earthquake, etc., it’s critical for everyone in the affected area to be ready.
 A recent poll uncovered a sobering reality: The majority of older adults think they are ready for an emergency situation, but nearly half of all people 50-80 years old haven’t taken key disaster preparedness steps.

 Older adults are vulnerable, since many have more complex health needs or mobility issues.
 And yet…